lit/lit.dev/packages/lit-dev-content/site/guide/templates/lists.md

 ##  Repeating templates with Array.map

-To render lists, you can use `Array.map` to transform a list of data into a list of templates:
+To render lists, you can use `map` to transform a list of data into a list of templates:

 ```js
 html`